 However, the key methods we have used have focused on a short community survey in 2020, Primary School survey, public, topic focused and community group meetings during 2021, 2022 and 2023.

-Where possible we have had a presence to discuss the Plan and key local issues at other events taking place such as the Queen's Jubilee celebrations in the place such as the Queen's Jubilee celebrations in the village.
+Where possible we have had a presence to discuss the Plan and key local issues at other events taking place such as the Queen's Jubilee celebrations in the village.